-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 The code for this form can be found on GitHub.
 Of particular note is the

-form action, which has a placeholder for our serverless function URL, and the
+form action, which has a placeholder for your serverless function URL, and the

-method attribute, which tells the form to submit using an HTTP POST.
+method attribute, which tells the form to submit information using the HTTP

-Some sample code is provided as an example below, including the first
+Code is provided as an example below, including the first

-input, to show that the
+<input>, to show that the

 name is set to the value